Who Resides at Rudolfinum

 Events and Education

-The gallery organizes guided tours, lectures and seminars, theater performances, and film screenings.
-The Artpark education space offers educational programs for schools and the public.
+The gallery organizes guided tours, public lectures, and a range of performances that enhance the exhibitions.
+The Artpark education space offers educational programmes for schools and the public.

 Publications and Library

 The gallery prepares and publishes exhibition catalogues and other books on contemporary art.
-Construction of a freely accessible Rudolfinum Gallery Library is currently underway in Artpark.
+Books and journals are freely available for browsing in the Galerie Rudolfinum Library, which is situated in the Artpark.

 Czech Chamber Music Society